department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/product/product-outline.md

 </details>

-<details> <summary>Improve the Veteran/Caregiver experience with the VA as they will have more time to discuss the health plan and goals with thier care team vs. data entry</summary>
+<details> <summary>Improve the Veteran/Caregiver experience with the VA as they will have more time to discuss the health plan and goals with their care team vs. data entry</summary>

 - reduce the feeling of the impersonal clipboards, ipads, and clunky kiosks  by providing the veterans the option of using their personal device of choice on their own time
 - increase the number of forms completed before a visit  by providing an unauthenticated experience (Eliminate usernames and passwords)